primate-run/primate/docs/docs/configuration.md

 ### `build`

 Options to be passed to the esbuild builder.
-The following properties will be overridden.
+The following properties are overridden.

 | | |